-5 Common Causes of COPD
+Common Causes of COPD

-- Pollution and fumes.
-You can get COPD from air pollution.
+- Pollution and fumes: You can get COPD from air pollution.
 Breathing in chemical fumes, dust, or toxic substances at work can also cause it.

-How Does COPD Affect Your Lungs?
+How Does COPD Affect My Lungs?

 When this happens, the walls between the alveoli break down.
 Your airways get swollen and clogged with mucus.
 It becomes harder to push out the stale air.
 You don't get enough fresh oxygen with each breath.

-In most cases, this process happens very slowly.
+In most cases, this happens very slowly.
 The symptoms may come on over time.
 It may be years before you even notice them.

-If you have COPD, you cannot heal the damage that has already happened in your lungs.
+You can't heal the damage that has already happened in your lungs.
 But you can make changes to slow down the damage or stop it from getting worse.